- Notice: Work requirements for individuals receiving SNAP who are aged 50 to 52 have changed

 - Are children

 Individuals, couples and families may qualify if their income is less than 200% of the Federal Poverty Level (FPL).
-See the table below for gross monthly income limits and current maximum monthly SNAP allotments, based on household size.
-Note: All values below are effective through June 30.
+See the table below for gross monthly income limits, based on household size.
+Note: The values below have been updated to reflect SNAP increases on Oct.
+1, 2023.

 To see if you qualify, complete this pre-screening tool on the Colorado PEAK website.
 (Note: This tool is not an application for SNAP.)